-9. here had been various contenders for the title of having developed the first true heavierthan-air aircraft, and more than a little controversy surrounding the various claims.
+There had been various contenders for the title of having developed the first true heavier-than-air aircraft, and more than a little controversy surrounding the various claims.
 On October 9, 1890, French inventor Clément Ader made one of the first powered flights.
-His "flight" was only 20 centimeters above the ground but covered a total distance of 50 meters, which was quite significant at the However, the official time. and most universally accepted date that kickstarted aviation as we know it today is December 17, of which lasted 59 seconds and covered 852 feet.
-The Wright brothers'flights combined both power and control, setting a new standard for aviation.
+His "flight" was only 20 centimeters above the ground but covered a total distance of 50 meters, which was quite significant the time. at However, the official and most universally accepted date that kick started aviation as we

+First successful flight of the Wright Flyer, by the Wright brothers.
+The machine traveled 120 ft (36.6 m) in 12 seconds at 10:35 a m, at Kill Devil Hills, North Carolina.
+Or ville Wright was at the controls of the machine, lying prone on the lower wing with his hips in the gradle which operated the wingwarping mechanism.
+Wilbur Wright ran alongside to balance the machine, and just released his hold know it today is December 17, 1903.
+On that day Orville and Wilbur Wright made four flights in their Flyer, the longest of which lasted 59 seconds and covered 852 feet.
+The Wright brothers flight combined both power and control, setting a new standard for aviation.
 The world's first scheduled passenger air service began in Florida on January 14, 1914.
 It operated between St. Petersburg and Tampa.
 Despite only lasting for four months, the flights helped pave the way for modern-day transcontinental service.
 The 1920s and 1930s were a time of explosive growth in civil aviation.
 Revolutionary aircraft designs such the Douglas DC-3 - a reliable all-metal passenger airplane - helped make air travel more accessible and comfortable for the public.